ProximalElk6186/xmb-linux/src/README.md

 ## Step 3: Add Items to the Categories

 Next, add some example items to each category.
-We'll create simple actions like "Game 1", "Picture 1", etc., with placeholder images.
+We'll create simple actions like "Game 1", "Picture 1", etc.

 ### Adding Items to the Games Category